matthewwithanm/httpplease.js/README.md

 ### Plugins

-httprequest supports plugins for changing how requests are made.
+httpplease supports plugins for changing how requests are made.
 Some plugins are built in:

 <table>